 The central Pyrenees which are an important tourism region may suffer from increasing truck traffic and thus suffer economic losses.
-This means that the original objective of the infrastructure building, i.e. contribute to the regional development may not happen, on the contrary, regional development can be harmed.

-Citizens along the transit routes with increased traffic will be even more exposed to noise and air pollution while air emissions reach a level above the legal limits already today.
+This means that the original objective of the infrastructure building, i.e. contribute to the regional development may not happen, on the contrary, regional Citizens along the transit routes with increased traffic will be even more exposed to noise and air pollution while air emissions reach a level above the legal limits already today.